top of page

 "When Israel was in the Holy Land those services and the sacrifices that they did took up from them all the sicknesses and sufferings of the world.
 Now Messiah takes them from the world..."
 (Zohar 212a).

 Claim 2.
-The meaning of pesach is not passover.
+The meaning of Pesach is not Passover.
 This is a Christian misconception.
 Instead, Pesach (fasach) means to stand immobile as if lame over one's house.
 God was standing guard at the door of the homes of those Israelites who availed themselves of the lamb's blood, protecting them.

 My Response: Even the official website of the orthodox Jewish community of New York acknowledges that pesach means, to pass over, but also gives alternate meanings for this Hebrew/Aramaic word (see here).
 By further looking up pesach in the strong's concordance, we find that pesach's primary interpretation is to "pass over", but an alternate interpretation is "to be lame" (see here).

-Another clear indication that "pass over" is the correct interpretation of pesach is found in Exodus 12, which gives its clearest meaning: "That ye shall say, It is the sacrifice of the LORD'S passover, who passed over the houses of the children of Israel in Egypt, when he smote the Egyptians, and delivered our houses.
+Another clear indication that "pass over" is the correct interpretation of Pesach is found in Exodus 12, which gives its clearest meaning: "That ye shall say, It is the sacrifice of the LORD'S passover, who passed over the houses of the children of Israel in Egypt, when he smote the Egyptians, and delivered our houses.
 And the people bowed the head and worshipped" (Ex.
 12:27).

-My Response: There is ample reason to believe that the passover lamb was indeed a type of sin offering because it was a peace offering.
-In other words, without sin, a peace offering was not necessary.
-Nevertheless, this point does not need debating, because Jesus fulfills ALL of the sacrificial types, not just one.
-Christ was the cleansing sin offering (John 1:29).
-He was the reparation offering.
-He paid our debt and ransomed us (Mat.
+It's safe to say that Jesus fulfills ALL of the sacrificial types, not just one.
+For instance, Christ was the cleansing sin offering (Jn 1:29).
+He was the reparation offering—He paid our debt and ransomed us (Mat.
 20:28; Rom.
 6:23, 1 Cor.
 6:20, 1 Pet.
 1:18-19).
-He was our dedication offering.
-Joseph and Mary dedicated Jesus to the service of the LORD on our behalf (Luke 2:22).
-He was our peace offering (Passover Lamb): "And, having made peace through the blood of his cross, by him to reconcile all things unto himself..."
-(Col. 1:20).
-He was our meal offering--the bread of life of which the priesthood partook (Lev.
-2:10, Jn 6:35).
-He was our meal offering too.
+He was the dedication offering—Joseph and Mary dedicated Jesus to the service of the LORD on our behalf (Lk.
+2:22).
+He was the meal offering—the "bread of life" of which the priesthood partook (Lev.
+2:10, Jn.
+6:35).
 The meal offering was given as a thanksgiving offering alongside the burnt offering.
 It had to be free of any leaven.
-Jesus was free from sin/leaven and through His life we offer continual thanksgiving to God our Father (Heb.
+Jesus was free from sin/leaven and in His name we offer "continual thanksgiving to God our Father" (Heb.
 13:15).
-Jesus was the most pleasing incense offering ever presented to God.
-His life was a "sweet aroma" and well pleasing in God's sight (Mat.
+He was the incense offering—His life was a pleasing "aroma" in God's sight (Mat.
 3:17).
-But it must be noted that Jesus was the perfect sacrifice.
+And He was the peace offering (Passover Lamb).
+Jesus was the perfect sacrifice.
 He did not just cover sin, He removed it altogether (Heb.
 9:8-14).

 Nevertheless, there are many Jews who view the paschal lamb as propitiation for sin, including the most revered Rashi and Rabbi Abraham ibn Ezra.
 Here are some of their own quotes: